Khandan (Family) at the Royal Court

 This is a world of chips versus chah, procreation versus ambition and industrious hope versus entrenched work ethics, where modern desires are tainted by tradition and customs are threatened by rash aspirations.
 Carefully nuanced, with intricate, poignant motifs Bhatti presents a powerful portrayal of the simultaneously suffocating yet sacred bonds of family.

-Khandan (Family) is on at The Royal Court until 28th June 2014, for further information or to book visit here.
+Khandan (Family) is at The Royal Court until 28th June 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Khandan here: